iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 Our problem of interest will be the training of a simple two-layer neural network with ReLU activation.
 We focus on a classical regression problem with a mean squared error loss and we will also add a weight decay term (whose importance will be underlined later).
 This leads to the following full-batch gradient method (note that we make a slight abuse of notation by denoting by $\nabla$ the output of the derivative of the parameters, obtained, for instance, by backpropagation).

-Because there is only two layers, we will integrate the biases of the neuron directly into the data by adding a dimension filled with ones.
-This simplify the equations and makes sense for looking at ReLU activation patterns, which we will define later on.
+Because there are only two layers, we will integrate the biases of the neuron directly into the data by adding a dimension filled with ones.
+This simplifies the equations and makes sense for looking at ReLU activation patterns, which we will define later on.

 <p class="framed">
     <b class="underline">Two-Layer ReLU Network Training</b><br>